Yash6352-rs/pdf-summarizer/README.md

 3. Wait a few seconds (spinner shows progress)
 4. View your summary
 5. Click “Download Summary” to save it as .txt

+---

+“Read less, understand more — with PDF Summarizer.”